 And so I did.

 Several years ago, I liked roaming the quarter I live in, taking photos of interesting houses, doorways and other architectural details.
 I'm sure your can imagine as to how handy these photos now came in.
 The first pic I chose was a derelict street door.
-The way I would stitch it presented itself, I hadn't think about it too much.
+The way I would stitch it presented itself, I didn't have to think about it too much.

 But see for yourself ...